 These hands-on winter science experiments and STEM activities invite kids to explore, test, think, observe, and discover!
 Experimenting leads to discoveries, and discoveries spark curiosity!

-Kids are always learning about how the world works around them, and winter science experiments are an easy choice.
+Kids are constantly learning about how the world works, and winter science experiments are an easy choice.
 These winter activities for preschool to elementary grades are simple to set up and use only a few materials.
-Our list below includes physics and chemistry experiments that young children with hands-on, playful activities can easily explore!
+Our list below includes physics and chemistry experiments that young children can easily explore with hands-on, playful activities!

 ALSO CHECK OUT: Science Activities For Preschoolers